Citroën World Rally Team: 2019 season

 The car for the 2019 season was a Citroën C3 WRC driven by Sébastien Ogier and Esapekka Lappi with Julien Ingrassia and Janne Ferm as their co-drivers.

 At the end of the season, Ogier left the team due to a performance clause in his contract.
-Citroën announced that they would be leaving the series due to no top-level drivers being available.
+Citroën announced that they would be leaving the series due to no top-level drivers being available, ending the brand's involvement in the rally racing landscape.